 Efficient Market Hypothesis

 Going further into more deep and precise description, we bump into Efficient Market Hypothesis, which in fact can be considered a NO arbitrage hypothesis within the perfect market conditions (market integration).

 In an informationally-correct market price fluctuations (or price movements) should not be predictable once they are properly anticipated.
 In other words, investors have to expect the very same price for the underlying asset while having the identical access to the available information set.
 Also, the Efficient Market Hypothesis’s (EMH) concept has a counter-intuitive side to the abovementioned statement: the more efficient the market, the sequence of price movements has the more random effect and in the most efficient market the price changes are completely random and cannot be properly forecasted.
 This is not the problem of nature but is the direct outcome of market participants’ activities that attempt to seize profit opportunities from the information they keep.
 Given that facts investors could pounce of even the smallest market imperfections (which can be considered as information advantages) and quickly eliminate them.
 If this happens instantaneously, then the prices must reflect available information set in any manner.
 As such, no risk-free profits can be generated from information as all these profits should have yet been captured.
 In other words, the asset prices are now following martingales.

 The EMH concept has been presented not only in the financial market nature but also in the other directions that impact the co-integration of traded assets.
 The extensions cover incorporation of non-traded assets including human capital, transaction costs, asymmetric information, heterogeneous investors as well as state-dependent preferences and legal norms.
-All those aspects will help us identify the true nature of no-arbitrage opportunities throughout the selected world stock exchanges and prove whether market integration does really exist or not.
+All these aspects will help us identify the true nature of no-arbitrage opportunities throughout the selected world stock exchanges and prove whether market integration does really exist or not.